UK Garrison Rules and Guidelines

 - The event coordinator, or the person running the event on the day, must give permission.

 All UKG members are expected to own a costume that has been cleared to troop and attend a troop/event in costume at least once a year.

-Any UKG member who has not attended a troop for a period of more than 12 months will be placed in ‘reserve’ status.
+All of a member’s costumes in a section (501st, Reel Icons, Rebel Command) will become ‘Reserve’ if the member has not trooped any costume in that section within 12 months.
 501st members will be subject to the 501st rules regarding 'Reserve' members and may lose some access to the main 501st forums.
 A UKG member cannot vote while in ‘reserve’ status.

-‘Reserve’ members will be returned to active status upon attending a troop (providing they have been in ‘reserve’ status for a period of no longer than 12 months).
+All of a member's ‘Reserve’ costumes in a section will be returned to active status upon attending a troop and costuming in any cleared costume in the related section (providing they have been in ‘reserve’ status for a period of no longer than 12 months).
 501st members will need to contact the GML to have their access to the 501st sections of the main 501st forums restored.

 ‘Inactive’/’Retired’ members who wish to return to active status must resubmit their costume(s) for clearance as outlined in section 2.2.
 501st members will need to contact the GML to have their access to the 501st sections of the UKG forums and the main 501st forums restored.

 Please note costume standards are constantly evolving and as such previously cleared costumes may require upgrades to reflect current standards before being cleared.